-We consent to the incorporation by reference in this Registration Statement on Form S-3 of DCP Midstream Partners, LP of our report dated February 20, 2014, relating to the consolidated financial statements of DCP Sand Hills Pipeline, LLC, appearing in the Current Report on Form 8-K of DCP Midstream Partners, LP dated February 26, 2014, and to the reference to us under the heading "Experts" in the Prospectus, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Registration Statement on Form S-3 of DCP Midstream, LP of our reports dated February 7, 2020, relating to the financial statements of DCP Sand Hills Pipeline, LLC as of December 31, 2019 and 2018, and for each of the three years in the period ended December 31, 2019, and the financial statements of DCP Southern Hills Pipeline, LLC as of December 31, 2019 and 2018, and for each of the three years in the period ended December 31, 2019, each appearing in Amendment No. 1 to the Annual Report on Form 10-K of DCP Midstream, LP for the year ended December 31, 2019.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement.